Identification of inertial modes in the solar convection zone: Summary and conclusion

 \section{Summary and conclusion}

 We presented evidence supporting the identification of the high frequency retrograde (HFR) vorticity waves measured recently by \cite{Hanson+22} as a particular class of inertial modes of a deep spherical shell.
 Our findings are based on a relatively simple numerical model representing the solar convective zone as a homogeneous, incompressible and viscous fluid in a rotating spherical shell.
 The eigenmodes of this system correspond to oscillations where the Coriolis force is the restoring force.
 We recover the Rossby mode frequencies described by the well-known dispersion relation (\ref{eq:analytical}) but only for sectoral Rossby modes.
 We find that Rossby modes other than sectoral are also well described by Eq.~(\ref{eq:analytical}) but only if the depth of the spherical shell is thin compared to its outer radius.
 Such a thin fluid layer is hardly justifiable for the solar convection zone.
-Notably, our model also unveils a branch of lightly damped, retrograde-propagating inertial modes with equatorially antisymmetric vorticity, whose dominant spherical harmonic components $T_{lm}(r)Y_l^m$ near or at the surface are such that $l=m+1$, and have frequencies fairly close to the wave frequencies observed by \cite{Hanson+22}.
+Notably, our model also unveils a branch of lightly damped, retrograde-propagating inertial modes with equatorially antisymmetric vorticity, whose dominant spherical harmonic components $T_{lm}(r)Y_l^m$ near the surface are such that $l=m+1$, and have frequencies close to the wave frequencies observed by \cite{Hanson+22}.
 All of these qualities match observations, leading us to an unequivocal identification of the HFR waves.

-The modes we identify with the HFR waves belong to another class of inertial modes, distinct from Rossby modes.
-Although, as just explained, their dominant component is the toroidal $(l=m+1,m)$ near or at the solar surface, their poloidal kinetic energy is comparable to the toroidal one if we consider the whole convective zone volume.
+The modes we identify with the HFR waves belong to a class of inertial modes distinct from the Rossby mode class.
+Although their toroidal $(l=m+1,m)$ {component is much larger than the radial component} near the solar surface, their poloidal kinetic {energy is still comparable to the toroidal one, as opposed to Rossby modes.}

-Our numerical calculations also suggest that the signature of low frequency tesseral Rossby modes with antisymmetric vorticity is present in the observations presented by \cite{Hanson+22}.
+Our numerical calculations also suggest that the signature of low frequency tesseral-like Rossby modes with antisymmetric vorticity might be present in the observations presented by \cite{Hanson+22}.
 As true Rossby modes, their kinetic energy over the whole convective zone is mostly toroidal, in contrast with the modes in the main branch.
-Near the solar surface the tesseral Rossby modes have spherical harmonic $(l,m)$ components with contributions from $l=m+1,\,m+3,\,m+5$, and higher orders to a lesser extent, which appears to match the observations as well.
+Near the solar surface the tesseral-like Rossby modes have spherical harmonic $(l,m)$ components with contributions from $l=m+1,\,m+3,\,m+5$, and higher orders to a lesser extent, which appears to match the observations as well.